RoyTheunissen/Value-Graphing/README.md

 - Call `Graph.Get("Name Of Your Value").AddValue(yourValue)`

+> [!TIP]
-***TIP**: If you want to prevent adding a using directive so you can remove it easier, try the fully qualified name instead:*
+> If you want to prevent adding a using directive so you can remove it easier, try the fully qualified name instead:*
-`RoyTheunissen.Graphing.Graph.Get("Name Of Your Value").AddValue(yourValue)`
+> `RoyTheunissen.Graphing.Graph.Get("Name Of Your Value").AddValue(yourValue)`

 ## Other features